-The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable sections of Pt C, Ch 1, App 7.
+The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable sections of Pt C, Ch 1, App 7 and Pt C, Ch 2, App 3.

 Item n° Documentation Additional description 1 General arrangement Including LNG tank location with distances from ship side, adjacent spaces, bunkering station location, pipe routing, engine room arrangement and location of any other spaces containing gas equipment.
 Location of entrances (air locks as relevant) for spaces with gas equipment are also to be shown.
-2 Engine room arrangement Only if not included in the general arrangement.
+2 Arrangement of engine room, fuel cell room and spaces for fuel cell auxiliaries Only if not included in the general arrangement.
 3 Design philosophy/ description Including information on the machinery configuration, engine room arrangements, fuel arrangements, shut down philosophy, redundancy considerations etc. 4 Hazardous zones drawing General arrangement plan with the indication of the hazardous area classification 5 Ventilation system For gas equipment spaces, including ventilation capacity, location of inlets and outlets, segregation from other ventilation systems.
-6 Tank arrangement drawing Including arrangement of tank connection space and pump rooms/compressor rooms where relevant.
-The LNG tank design drawings are preferably to contain sufficient detail to allow for structural strength and thermal exposure calculations for surrounding structure.
-7 Structural strength calculation for the LNG fuel tank location 8 Temperature calculations around the LNG fuel tanks 9 P&ID for LNG bunkering and gas fuel systems Including details for double piping/ducts and arrangement/ location of vent mast/vent outlet(s) for pressure relief valves and purging.